Best Kids’ Orthotics for Snow Boots – Let’s Support Your Kids’ Feet During the Winter!

 I get contacted by parents from all over the world who want to know if there is a type of orthotic that they can fit inside their kids’ snow boots.
 These parents have invested time and money in supportive shoes and orthotics for their kids to wear throughout the year, and they want to make sure that they don’t throw away that investment during the winter season.

 The main problem is that most orthotics are not able to fit inside snow boots for the simple fact that most snow boots are not wide or deep enough to accommodate an orthotic.
-The good news is that I have found one particular orthotic that is able to fit inside a snow boot.
-This orthotic provides excellent arch and ankle support, and it’s made of lower volume than most orthotics, meaning that it doesn’t take a lot of space inside shoes.
+The orthotics I recommend provide excellent arch and ankle support, and they are made of lower volume than most orthotics, meaning that they don’t take up a lot of space inside shoes.

-Most kids’ orthotics look and feel very similar, but they fit very different and provide different levels of support.
-Let me prove this to you.
+Most kids’ orthotics look and feel very similar, but they fit very differently and provide different levels of support.
+Let me prove it to you.

 Now let’s have that child stand on the first pair of orthotics.
 We can notice an improvement but the feet are still collapsing and turning inwards.
 This particular orthotic doesn’t provide the correct amount of support.

 Now let’s see what happens when we stand the same child in a pair of the orthotics that I recommend.
 Do you notice how straighter the feet are?
 The orthotics are preventing the child’s feet from collapsing and turning inwards.
 The child’s feet look a lot straighter, which has an effect on the child’s overall posture.

 This orthotic will allow for the even distribution of pressure across your child’s feet by providing arch, heel, and ankle support.
 The orthotic will also properly support your child’s feet since it comes with a firm footbed and a deep heel cup that will support and hold your child’s heels firmly in place.